PragmaticBio/DrugBank-Gene-Nexus/README.md

 ### Drug Query

 The *Drug Query* field allows one to search for drug-gene interactions by drug name.
 This will retrieve the indication for the drug as well as all known gene interactions.
-It is different from the *Gene-drug nexus* in that the user will get all genes associated with a particular drug or class of drugs, while the *Gene-drug nexus* is essentially the inverse: it is useful when trying to locate all drugs associated with a particular gene or gene family.
+It is different from the *Gene-Drug Search* in that the user will get all genes associated with a particular drug or class of drugs, while the *Gene-Drug Search* is essentially the inverse: it is useful when trying to locate all drugs associated with a particular gene or gene family.
 It also gives drug indications which the nexus does not.
 The filters for *Drug Query* include:

 **Drug Search** - Type in the name of your drug and see what you get.
 For example, when 'acetaminophen' is used, the main panel will retrieve the drug acetaminophen with an indication of 'For temporary relief of fever, minor aches, and pains' as well as the gene associations which include Enzymes: CYP1A2, CYP2D6, SULT1A1, UGT1A10.. etc; Targets: PTGS2, PTGS1; Transporters: ABCB1, SLC22A6; and Carriers: None.
 One can also click on the name of the drug to go directly to the DrugBank database and see all of the information available there on acetaminophen.
 This search is spelling sensitive and will probably return a bunch of drugs if you spell it incorrectly so be sure to spell correctly or copy and paste the drug name.